PREM015/PREM015/README.md

 ## 🌟 Highlights

-- 🎓 Diploma Holder — Always learning and building things
+- 🎓 Diploma Holder — Always learning and building things.
-- ⚡ Passionate about **tech, games, and clean code**
+- ⚡ Passionate about **tech, games, and clean code**.
-- 🌍 Traveler by heart, developer by profession
+- 🌍 Traveler by heart, developer by profession.

 ---